OffchainLabs/arbitrum-docs/arbitrum-docs/bold/concepts/bold-technical-deep-dive.md

 ### Assertions

 A key responsibility for Arbitrum validators is to post claims about the Arbitrum chains’ state to Ethereum at certain checkpoints.
-These are known as assertions, and they contain the following information, along with some metadata not critical for this document:
+These are known as assertions.
+Assertions contain information, most critically:

 1. The L2 block hash being claimed